Monte Wolfe

 Monte Wolfe (April 20, 1886 – c.
-March 7, 1940), born Archie Edwin Wright on the lands of the Mandan, Hidatsa, and Arikara Nation.
+March 7, 1940), born Archie Edwin Wright on the lands of the Mandan, Hidatsa, and Arikara Nations.
 During his lifetime he used the aliases Lone Wolf, Archie Arlingtone, E.D.
 McGrath, U.S. Forest Service Ranger Gorham, and his preferred alias, Monte Wolfe.

-His early life was characterized by repeated family homestead migrations to the Minnesota and Dakota Territories, California, and Washington state.
-At each homestead, the family built log cabins and barns, dug wells, and planted wheat and other crops.
-Skills Archie maintained throughout this life.
+His early life was characterized by repeated family homestead migrations to the Minnesota and Dakota Territories, then on to California, and Washington state.
+At each homestead location, the family built log cabins and barns, dug wells, and planted wheat and other crops.

-Archie’s life can be best described as Gumpian as he became an expert in everything he tried, and always showed up where something important was transpiring. a pioneering post-Spanish American War Aviator, mechanic, and Sailor.
-He was also a skilled cowboy and 20 mule teamster, a prospector and miner for gold and coal, and a winter fur trapper with a vast trap line that ran from Northern Yosemite to Lake Tahoe.
+White was a pioneering post-Spanish–American War aviator, aeroplane mechanic, and sailor with the Great White Fleet.
+He was also a skilled cowboy and 20 mule teamster, a prospector and miner for gold and coal, and a lone winter fur trapper with a vast trap line that ran from Northern Yosemite to Lake Tahoe.

-In his later years, he and notorious nighttime campsite “visitor”.
+In his later years, he became widely known as a notorious nighttime campsite “visitor”.

-He was a highly skilled builder of log structures like barns, cabins, and out-structures and he worked alone.
-His most impressive log cabin survives, deep in the Mokelumne Wilderness to this day.
+He was a skilled builder of log structures like barns, cabins, and out-structures and he worked alone.
+His log cabin survives, deep in the Mokelumne Wilderness to this day.